Keiko Yokozawa

 Keiko Nanba (難波 啓子, Nanba Keiko), better known by the stage name Keiko Yokozawa (よこざわけい子, Yokozawa Keiko), is a Japanese voice actress, actress, and narrator.
+She is also the founder and executive vice president of the Japanese talent agency YU-RIN PRO.CO.ltd.
+She also runs The Keiko Yokozawa Voice Acting and Narration School.
+Her former stage name was Keiko Yokozawa (横沢 啓子, Yokozawa Keiko).

-She is most well known for the roles of Dorami (Doraemon), Mami Sakura (Esper Mami), Benio Hanamura (Haikara-san ga Tōru), and Sheeta (Castle in the Sky).
+She is most well known for her voice acting roles as Dorami in Doraemon, the titular character in Mami the Psychic, Sheeta in Castle in the Sky, O-Jirō in Little Ghost Q-Tarō, Benio Hanamura in Haikara-San: Here Comes Miss Modern, Takeo Kumagami in Mobile Police Patlabor, Roll Caskett in Mega Man Legends, and Fortissimo Piccolo in Okaasan to Issho.

 Biography

-Yokozawa was born on September 2, 1952, in Niigata City as the daughter of Kyūhachi Yokozawa, who was a junior high school English teacher.
+Yokozawa was born on September 2, 1952, in Chūō-ku, Niigata, Niigata Prefecture as the daughter of Kyūhachi Yokozawa, a junior high school English teacher.

-Although she did not want to become a voice actress originally, both of her parents wanted Yokozawa to speak standard Japanese as she frequently struggled with Niigata dialect, so they decided to enroll her into a children's theater company.
-The company ended up disbanding three years after she joined, but she was able to become a regular in radio dramas thanks to the close acquaintances she made during the time.
+Although she didn't want to be a voice actress originally, both of her parents, having struggled with Niigata dialect themselves, wanted her to speak standard Japanese, so they enrolled her into a children's theatre company.
+It ended up disbanding only three years after she joined, but she was able to become a regular in radio dramas thanks to the close acquaintances she made during the time.

-In her kindergarten years, Yokozawa took ballet, piano, and art lessons, but didn't like piano or ballet very much, and only had liked doing art.
-From that time on, she disliked music.
+In her kindergarten years, Yokozawa would take ballet, piano, and art lessons, but didn't like piano or ballet very much, and only enjoyed making art.
+From that point on, she had apparently disliked music.

-When she was in middle school and high school, she thought about becoming an actress, but when she stepped on stage in schoolplays, she felt a sense of pleasure, but that was about it.
-If she had been more confident in her appearance, she would have wanted to become an actress, but because she wasn't, she thought, "I don't really want to go down that path...".
-However, her parents told her, "Since you've done that kind of thing, you should become a news announcer or something like that."
+When she was in middle school and high school, she thought about becoming an actress.
+Whenever she would step on-stage in school plays, she would feel a sense of exhilaration, but that was about it.
+If she had been more confident about her overall appearance, she would have wanted to become an actress, but because she wasn't, she thought, "That path isn't really for me..."
+However her parents told her, "Since you've gone to all that trouble to study that, you should become an announcer or something like that."

-During Yokozawa's junior high school days, things like The Time Tunnel were popular, so she got inspired and wanted to become a scientist.
-At the time, when she was saying "It will be," Yokozawa's mother ended up telling her teacher, who then called her in and suggested that she become an announcer.
+She graduated from Niigata High School.
+During Yokozawa's time at junior high school, things like The Time Tunnel were popular and made her want to become a scientist.
+At the time, she would keep saying "I'm going to do that", but her mother ended up telling her teacher, who then called her in and suggested that she become a news announcer instead.